zehrer/SwiftFlash/README.md

 - Built-in safety checks to prevent flashing to the wrong disk
 - Open Source (MIT License)

+### Coding Rules
+- The code shall have comments on function level and for key steps in the function.

 ⚡️ Simple.
 Safe.
 Swift.